Press Ombudsman received 330 complaints in 2017

 Social media

-The long-anticipated review of the Defamation Act must address the “erratic and disproportionate” level of awards or the legislation will continue to have “a chilling effect on press freedom” and some publishers will go under, Mr Donlon warned.

-On the rise of the tech giants with vast media platforms such as Facebook and Google, he said it was essential that governments and the EU addressed their unaccountable power.
+On the rise of the tech giants with vast social media platforms such as Facebook and Google, he said it was essential that governments and the EU addressed their unaccountable power and introduce comparable regulation to that experienced by other media.

-“There has to be an acceptance that responsibility goes with power.
-If the social media organisations do not themselves take action to ensure that they do not undermine democratic systems then governments will have to bring in supervisory and regulatory measures comparable to that which newspapers, magazines, advertising and broadcasters already experience.”

-Meanwhile, the ombudsman Peter Feeney said the council and his office believed they had “an important role to play in maintaining a free and responsible press, and in promoting quality journalism, a vital element in any society”.
+Mr Donlon said it was “becoming clear” in recent election and referendum campaigns in Ireland and elsewhere that “a lot of campaigning” was taking place on “entirely unregulated and opaque” social media.

+“I don’t see in the immediate future that the social media [companies] themselves are going to take action.
+They might be encouraged to take action, however, if they realise that governments were going to move at an international level to deal with the problem.”